coursesAM/APL108/README.md

 This is the first course where the deformation of solid bodies and the underlying concepts are introduced to undergraduate students.
 The course begins by building a foundation of the concepts of stress and strain in three-dimensional deformable bodies.
 It further uses these concepts to study the extension, torsion, and bending of beams.
 The one-dimensional theory of beams is also introduced.
 Various theories of failure that are critical for the design of machine elements in the industry will also be discussed.

 ## Course Layout
-- Fundamental Principles of Mechanics; Introduction of mechanics of deformable bodies
+- Fundamental Principles of Mechanics; Introduction to mechanics of deformable bodies
 - Stress tensor and its representation in Cartesian coordinate system; Transformation of stress matrix; Equations of equilibrium; Symmetry of stress tensor
 - State of stress in simple cases; Principal stress components and principal planes; Maximizing shear component of traction; Mohr’s circle
 - Stress invariants; Octahedral Plane; Decomposition of stress tensor; Concept of strain and strain tensor